barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 <p align="center"> [[geometryandappearances/combine.png]] </p>

 We created another instance with a different extent, and then provided both instances to the primitive.
+This draws both both instances with the same appearance.

-This requires that both instances are drawn with the same appearance.
-However, some appearances allow each instance to provide unique attributes.
-In particular we can use [`PerInstanceColorAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html), to shade each instance with a different solid color.
+Some appearances allow each instance to provide unique attributes.
+For example, we can use [`PerInstanceColorAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html), to shade each instance with a different color.
 ```javascript
 var widget = new Cesium.CesiumWidget('cesiumContainer');
 var scene = widget.scene;